PensionMath

 State pension early retirement

-State pension systems often have more nuanced rules.
+State pension systems often have more variable rules.
 Many use the Rule of X where your age plus service must reach a threshold.
 CalPERS uses benefit factors that are lower at younger ages: retiring at 50 uses a 1.1% factor while retiring at 63 uses a 2.5% factor on the same service years.
 OPERS Ohio requires age 60 with 5 years or specific age-service combinations for unreduced benefits.

 The key question for any state employee: what is my unreduced retirement age-service combination, and what is the reduction factor for each year I am early?
 Your pension statement should show these factors, or request the early retirement factor schedule from your plan administrator.